Furnace Service and Cleaning

 How Much Should I Expect to Pay for a Furnace Tune Up?

 A regular furnace tune up can maximize efficiency and provide longer lasting home heating.
 However, there are times when a simple maintenance call can identify an issue that will require a significant investment to remedy.
 Then, it’s decision time.
-Do you make the expensive repair and enjoy continued comfort from your current heating system?
+Do you make the expensive heating tune-up and enjoy continued comfort from your current heating system?
 Or, do you make an even bigger financial commitment to replacing the furnace?
-The decision to repair or replace is up to you, and often it’s a matter of comparing the cost to repair, taking into account the age of the equipment, versus the cost of a new furnace that likely offers higher energy efficiency and comes with warranty coverage.
+The decision to repair or replace is up to you, and often it’s a matter of comparing the cost of the furnace repair, taking into account the age of the equipment, versus the cost of a new furnace that likely offers higher energy efficiency and comes with warranty coverage.